Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 Kendra took that advice, focusing her energy on making the most of her three and a half minutes on stage.
 She had to wow them, move them, make them believe in her so she wasn’t sent home on the first night.
 So that Mandy wouldn’t taunt her about that for the rest of her life.

-She smiled as she realized she would.
+She smiled as she realized her sister would.
 She’d never let it go.
-She’d forever remind her that she was front and center, nationwide television and was kicked to the curb.
+She’d forever remind Kendra that she was front and center, nationwide television, and was kicked to the curb.
 But she wouldn’t do it maliciously, she’d do it to remind her that even though she’d failed, she had tried and that was the most important thing.
 Her sister was sick and twisted like that.
 But it was a kind of sick and twisted that worked for her.

 When Martin came to collect her for her performance, Kendra felt like the floor fell out from under her.
 She pushed herself up and gave a weak smile to her only companion, Shera, and followed Martin to the stage.

 “Your guitar is set up.
 Walk out, pick it up, do your thing, smile for the judges, be considerate, and then come back.”

 “Yes, sir.”
 She didn’t hide her sarcasm, and he didn’t pretend he hadn’t heard it.

 Her heavy heart thudded as she moved to center stage with a fake smile plastered to her face and put her guitar strap over her shoulder.
 She took a breath and started plucking the strings, not giving herself a chance to think, as she dove into the song with a guitar solo.

 She ended with a flourish and to wild applause, which shocked her.
 Unfortunately for her, the judges’ commentary wasn’t as complimentary.

 “Honey,” Colbee cooed, “you sound amazing, but your performance was a little dull.
 You’ve got all these people out here singing along, entranced by your voice, but you didn’t even look at them.
 You have to work on that.”